Love That Jill: Production

 Hal Roach Studios produced Love That Jill.
 Alex Gottlieb served as producer for the series.
+Hal Roach Jr. was the executive producer, and William A. Seiter was the director.

 Anne Jeffreys and Robert Sterling were married in real life.

+The program replace The Guy Mitchell Show, with Max Factor as the sponsor.
+Episodes were filmed in black and white with a laugh track.

 Broadcast history

 Love That Jill premiered on ABC on January 20, 1958.
 It lasted only 13 episodes, the last of which aired on April 14, 1958.
 It was broadcast at 8:00 p.m.
 Eastern Time on Mondays throughout its run.